Twingamerdudes/XGen/README.md

 - Botplay
 - Health drain
 - Beat and Section events
+- Custom notes
+- Softcoded a lot of stuff

 ## Coumminty
 [Discord](https://discord.gg/pFWDFK33Tv), come here to chat with other people and if you need any help go to #help